moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 * **'Core' tests** - these are tests which test some specific bit of functionality which does not depend on any specific SQL dialect.
 They are usually unit tests - examples are testing [`InputColumn`](https://github.com/moj-analytical-services/splink/blob/master/tests/test_input_column.py) and testing the [latitude-longitude distance calculation](https://github.com/moj-analytical-services/splink/blob/master/tests/test_lat_long_distance.py).
 * **Backend-agnostic tests** - these are tests which run against some SQL backend, but which are written in such a way that they can run against many backends by making use of the [backend-agnostic testing framework](#backend-agnostic-testing).
 The majority of tests are of this type.
-* **Tests for specific backends** - these are tests which run against a specific SQL backend, and test some feature particular to this backend.
+* **Backend-specific tests** - these are tests which run against a specific SQL backend, and test some feature particular to this backend.
 There are not many of these, as Splink is designed to run very similarly independent of the backend used.

 !!! info
     We currently do not have support for testing the `athena` backend, due to the complication of needing a connection to an AWS account.
 All other backends have testing available.